 The above is an excerpt frohttp://calgaryrealestatereview.com/2015/02/12/td-calgary-edmonton-housing-markets-likely-to-correct/

 This type of media attention is exactly the kind that can cause panic in the market place.
-There have been layoffs in the oil sectors over the last few months with others expected to continue over the next 6 months, this will certainly have an effect of the average sale price in Calgary and area but what that impact will truly be is yet to be seen.
+There have been layoffs in the oil sectors over the last few months with others expected to continue over the next 6 months, this will certainly have an effect on the average sale price in Calgary and the area but what that impact will truly be is yet to be seen.
 There are still many people moving to Calgary for work – not just on the oil rigs but in construction and other sectors as well which are still doing well and are not as impacted as the oil patch and related industries.
 I think that this correction was on the horizon for a number of months now and was going to happen no matter what the oil prices did, the oversaturation of high priced homes was incongruent with the buying power of your average Albertan.
-I am speaking of the true buying power of the average Albertan and not the influx of buyers that are only buying due to the historically low interest rates and are going to be in trouble in 5-8 years when the rates start to increase.
+I am speaking of the true buying power of the average Albertan and not the influx of buyers that are only buying due to the historically low-interest rates and are going to be in trouble in 5-8 years when the rates start to increase.
 The media plays a large role in public perception of how a province is doing fiscally and they of course sensationalize the little things to sell advertising – the true fundamentals have not yet to greatly decline in Alberta from what I have seen so far, based on that I say again that it is too soon to tell on whether or not this current market blip will end up resulting in a downward trend.

 To your success